 - CC-2.1.
 Update and amend the Town's Stormwater Management Plan to evaluate Salisbury's drainage systems and to identify needs for inspections/testing at outfalls. - CC-2.2.
-Utilize new federal and state funding resources to invest in infrastructure that addresses sea level rise and erosion simultaneously, such as more sand fencing, geotubes, tide gates, berms, dune restoration, and culvert improvements. - CC-2.3.
-Work with SCTV, social media, & other media outlets to increase public education in regards to climate change, sea level rise, and resiliency. - CC-2.4.
-Work with surrounding communities regarding the current notification process to warn boaters regarding CSOs upstream.
+Utilize new federal and state funding resources, including ARPA funds, to invest in infrastructure that addresses sea level rise and erosion simultaneously, such as more sand fencing, geotubes, tide gates, berms, dune restoration, and culvert improvements. - CC-2.3.
+Update the Beach Nourishment Plan to develop regular beach nourishment schedule, including effectively recycling the Town's own sand.